Language Diversity: Evaluating Language Usage and AI Performance on African Languages in Digital Spaces: Methodology

 \subsection{Topic Classification}

 To understand the context of what constitutes the most common news topics in these languages, we conducted a topic classification of the news articles.
-For this process, four native speakers—one for Yoruba, one for Amharic, and two for Kinyarwanda—sat down to annotate the titles by topic.
-The categories used for annotation included Business, Education, Sports, and Tourism, among others.
+For this process, four native speakers (one for Yoruba, one for Amharic, and two for Kinyarwanda) annotated the titles by topic.
+The categories used for annotation included Business, Education, Sports, and History, among others.
+To maximize data coverage, the datasets were partitioned such that each article was labeled by a single native speaker without overlap; consequently, inter-annotator agreement (IAA) metrics are not applicable.
 This manual annotation process provided a robust understanding of the kinds of conversations and topics that are prominent in the news media for each language.